Our Work

 WHITE-NOSE SYNDROME (WNS)

 Bats in North America are threatened by white-nose syndrome (WNS), a fungal disease that has killed over 7 million bats since first detected in 2006 in New York.
-In 2022, the fungus was confirmed in eastern Alberta and is expected in WBR within the next year or two.
-We are now collecting and testing spring guano from accessible roosts to detect its arrival.
+In 2022, the fungus was confirmed in eastern Alberta and has since arrived in our region.
 WNS affects hibernating bats and at some sites, 90 to 100 percent of bats have died.
 Several species are affected.

 Three of the hardest hit, little brown myotis (Myotis lucifugus), northern myotis (Myotis septentrionalis) and tri-colored bat (Perimyotis subflavus) are listed as Endangered under Canada’s Species at Risk Act.
 Click here to find out more about WNS.